ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

   <div class="col-sm-12 col-md">
     <ul>
      <br><br>
      <li><strong>Page 1: </strong>The happiness indices.
-You can keep track of the 3 main areas that will lower or raise the happiness of yout Town.
+You can keep track of the 3 main areas that will lower or raise the happiness of your Town.
 There are 3 colors; Green (everything is fine), Orange (needs attention it's below optimal level), Red (Immediate attention is needed - it's in critically low level).</li>
      <br><br>
      <li><strong>Page 2: </strong>Intentionally blank for now.</li>
     </ul>